solid/authorization-panel/proposals/wac-acp-diff-story.md

 and so that `AclShape` would still be valid.

-This is illustrated in the following picture:
+The above layout is illustrated in the following diagram.
+Double lines represent `Link` relation headers, the solid lines represent relations explicitly written out, and the dotted lines represent inferred relations.

 ![Illustration of :authorizes](https://user-images.githubusercontent.com/124506/110973010-f70d3580-835c-11eb-85f0-d0fccc53dba0.jpg)